rufig/spf/docs/intro.en.md

 	go

-Variables defined with `VARIABLE`, `VALUE` etc will share their values among the threads.
+Variables defined with `VARIABLE`, `VALUE` etc will share their values among all threads.
 If you need a thread-local variable - define it with `USER ("name" -- )` or `USER-VALUE ( "name" -- )`.
 USER-variables are zero-initialized at thread start.